revolalex/nodejs-student-veille2/README.md

 ## What i praticed, learn:

 - learned how to create a server
-- learned to use node js
+- learned node js, and modules
-- learned how to use node js module
+- learned ejs
 - learned to create a package.json
 - learned POST
-- learned ho to pass data from the front to the back
+- learned how to pass data from the front to the back
 - praticed Bootstrap
 - I found this project difficult, it allowed me to learn a lot, and finally I had a lot of fun while carrying it out.